 By default, the Transcoder API applies a preset template called

-A preprocessing configuration represents the settings for filters you can apply to a video before the transcoding stage of a job.
-You can apply a variety of filters including color saturation, deblocking, and denoising.
+A preprocessing configuration represents the settings you can apply to a video before the transcoding stage of a job.
+You can apply cropping or padding as part of this configuration.

 Rate control mode